avalokkumar/developer-notes/security_vulnerabilities.md

 ##### Preventing zero-day vulnerabilities is a difficult task as they are often unknown until after an attack has occurred.
 However, there are some steps that can be taken to minimize the risk of a zero-day exploit.

 1. Keep software up-to-date: Regularly patching software and updating operating systems is essential in preventing zero-day exploits.
-Software vendors often release patches to fix known vulnerabilities and improve security, so it is important to keep all software up-to-date.
+Software vendors often release patches to fix known vulnerabilities and improve security, so keep all software up-to-date.

 2. Use anti-virus software: Installing and regularly updating anti-virus software can help to detect and prevent zero-day exploits.
 However, this is not a foolproof method as new exploits can sometimes slip through the cracks.